-In Motilal Padampat Sugar Mills vs State Of Uttar Pradesh And Ors , the chief secretary of Govt. made an assurance that in order to establish industries firmly the total tax exemption will be given to the new industrial units for next 3 years based on this assurance M.P. sugar mill started hydro generation plant taking huge amount of money as loan.
-Afterward govt. makes some changes in the tax policy saying that industries will be taxed at varying rate.
+In Motilal Padampat Sugar Mills vs State Of Uttar Pradesh And Ors, the Chief Secretary of Govt. made an assurance that in order to establish industries firmly the total tax exemption will be given to the new industrial units for next 3 years based on this assurance M.P. sugar mill started hydro generation plant taking huge amount of money as loan.
+Afterward govt. makes some changes in the tax policy saying that industries will be taxed at a varying rate.

 The doctrine found a complete and eloquent exposition in the cases of U.O.I v.
-Anglo Afghan Agencies the Government of India made announcement regarding certain concessions with regard to the import of certain raw materials in order to encourage export of woolen garments to Afghanistan.
+Anglo-Afghan Agencies the Government of India made an announcement regarding certain concessions with regard to the import of certain raw materials in order to encourage export of woolen garments to Afghanistan.
 Subsequently, only partial concessions were allowed and not full concessions were extended as promised.
 The Supreme Court held that the Government was estopped by its promise.
-And after this case the courts have applied the doctrine of promissory estoppel and Motilal Padampat Sugar Mills Co.
-Ltd. v.
-State of U.P .
+And after this case, the courts have applied the doctrine of promissory estoppel and Motilal Padampat Sugar Mills Co.
+Ltd. v. the State of U.P.

-In maxey Charan v.
-Rohilkhand Uni, Baeilly the petitioner appeared in examination conducted by university and declared to have passed.
-Subsequently she got the admission for next year on the basis of defected mark sheet.
-Later the mistake was found out and her admission got cancelled.
-Court held that there was no mistake of petitioner and hence she is not responsible for such mistake.
-In view of the conduct of the University it was a fit case in which the principles of promissory estoppel should be applied to the respondent university.
+In Maxey Charan v.
+Rohilkhand Uni, Bareilly the petitioner appeared in an examination conducted by the university and declared to have passed.
+Subsequently, she got the admission for next year on the basis of the defected mark sheet.
+Later the mistake was found out and her admission got canceled.
+Court held that there was no mistake of petitioner and hence she is not responsible for such a mistake.
+In view of the conduct of the University, it was a fit case in which the principles of promissory estoppel should be applied to the respondent University.

-Areas where doctrine of promissory estoppels is not applicable:
+Areas where the doctrine of promissory estoppels is not applicable:

-1. There is no estoppels against settled principle of law.
+1. There are no estoppels against the settled principle of law.

 2. It is not applicable in case of concluded commercial contract.

-3. Doctrine of promissory estoppels cannot be invoked if the assurance is held out but not incorporated in the agreement between parties.
+3. The doctrine of promissory estoppels cannot be invoked if the assurance is held out but not incorporated in the agreement between parties.

 In Union Of India & Anr vs Wing Commander R.R.
-Hingorani , where a Govt.
+Hingorani, where a Govt.
 Servant retained accommodation 2 months after the concessional period.
 The liability to pay damages equivalent to the market rent for the period of such unauthorized occupation was claimed in the court of law.
-The Government having failed to serve the respondent with a notice that he would be liable to pay market rent for the period of such unauthorized occupation, the doctrine of promissory estoppel precluded the Government from claiming damages equivalent to the market rent.
-Principle was laid down that to invoke the doctrine of estoppels, there are three conditions which must be satisfied;
+The Government has failed to serve the respondent with a notice that he would be liable to pay market rent for the period of such unauthorized occupation, the doctrine of promissory estoppel precluded the Government from claiming damages equivalent to the market rent.
+The principle was laid down that to invoke the doctrine of estoppels, there are three conditions which must be satisfied;

 1. Representation by a person to another